Land-of-Devs/Web-Panel-Vue3-Go-Laravel-Nest/INSTALLING.md

 WP_MAIL_NAME=WebPanel
 WP_MAIL_USER=webpanel_sender_email@gmail.com
 WP_MAIL_PASS=account_password
+GOOGLE_CLIENT_ID=your_gclient_id
+GOOGLE_SECRET=your_google_secret
 ```

 The `WP_MAIL_USER` variable will also be used as the email on the dummy admin user.

-If you prefer to not configure mail sending, the file can be reduced to:
+If you prefer to not configure mail sending and social login, the file can be reduced to:
 ```
 WP_MAIL_USER=admin@gmail.com
 ```